-Carman meniscus sign is seen after compression of a gastric tumour that surrounds the lesser curvature thus apposing both surfaces of the surrounding tumour and entrapping contrast between these margins and cause a semilunar configuration 2 3.
+Carman meniscus sign is seen after compression of a gastric tumour that surrounds the lesser curvature thus apposing both surfaces of the surrounding tumour and entrapping contrast between these margins causing a semilunar configuration 2,3.

 The following must be present in order to visualize the sign 3:

 - flat infiltrating ulcerative lesion with heaped-up margins.

-- saddle region of the stomch i.e. lesser curvature of body or antrum
+- saddle region of the stomach i.e. lesser curvature of body or antrum

 - examination should be single-contrast or biphasic study (sign may be visible in double contrast study but may be not recognised).

 - compression must be applied to the stomach.

 It is named after Russell Daniel Carman (1875-1926), a Canadian by birth, and a professor of roentgenology at the Mayo Clinic from 1913-1926 2,4.
 He was one of the pioneers of gastrointestinal radiology.
 The sign was described in the 1920s prior to double-contrast studies 3.

 He was past-President of both the American College of Radiology and Radiological Society of North America 4.
 He was also President-elect of the American Roentgen Ray Society at the time of his death.
 Ironically he was diagnosed with inoperable gastric carcinoma in 1925, leading to his premature death 5.